BONUS: learn directory structure

 • I make the folder

-mkdir child
+mkdir jane

 the terminal goes back to the command line